 The proposed research should be relevant to the applicants’ field(s) of study and contribute to the evidence base for the impact of community-engaged approaches.
 The proposed research may produce findings that can inform university decision-making in relation to curricula and academic programs.
 The Office of Engagement Initiatives welcomes novel research methodologies and also projects that are team-based, collaborative and/or cross-disciplinary.

-Grants for Faculty Research on Engagement are intended to support:
+Grants for Faculty Research on Engagement are intended to support any of the following:

 Research projects that aim to advance understanding of the impact of community-engaged learning, teaching and research on students, community partners, staff and/or faculty